Gunnerus Award in Sustainability Science

 The Gunnerus Award in Sustainability Science will be presented to an exceptional scientist in the natural sciences, social sciences, technological sciences or the humanities.
 The candidate’s research must have contributed to sustainable change in practice, either through interdisciplinary work or through work within one of these disciplines.

 The Gunnerus Award is given to an individual scientist, but may be shared between two scientists if the fundamental scientific contributions are closely related.
-The award ceremony will take place in Trondheim, Norway in the autumn of 2021.
+The award ceremony will take place in Trondheim, Norway.

-We invite universities, research institutions and scientific academies to nominate candidates from the natural sciences, social sciences, technological sciences and humanities for the Gunnerus Award 2021.
+We invite universities, research institutions and scientific academies to nominate candidates from the natural sciences, social sciences, technological sciences and humanities for the Gunnerus Award.

 Self-nominations are not accepted.
 The jury receives all nominations and may also nominate candidates for the award.
 The prize is not given post mortem.
 Nominees are required to comply with general guidelines for research ethics.